 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-University of Alberta (Edmonton, Alberta, Canada): the Department of Computing Science provides financial support for a number of thesis-based students in the graduate program in the form of teaching and research assistantships.
+(Edmonton, Alberta, Canada): the Department of Computing Science provides financial support for a number of thesis-based students in the graduate program in the form of teaching and research assistantships.
 These assistantships are designed to cover the cost of tuition and living expenses in Edmonton and are available to M.Sc. students for up to the first five terms. funding for the first year is approximately $25 197 for a full-time M.Sc. student.
-There are a variety of scholarships and awards available to both Canadian and international students.

-University of Calgary (Calgary, Alberta, Canada): The Department of Computer Science provides minimum funding of $23,000 per year for both PhD. and MSc (thesis-based) students.
+(Calgary, Alberta, Canada): The Department of Computer Science provides minimum funding of $24,000 per year for both PhD. and MSc (thesis-based) students.
 The funding is guaranteed for a period of two years for MSc students.
 The funding is a mixture of Graduate Assistant Teaching (GAT), supervisor support, and scholarships.

-Cornell University (Ithaca, NY): Students who are admitted into the program serve as full-time teaching assistants (TA’s) during each of the four semesters. the student receives full tuition, a stipend to cover basic living expenses, and health insurance.
+(Ithaca, NY): Students who are admitted into the program serve as full-time teaching assistants (TA) during each of the four semesters. the student receives full tuition, a stipend to cover basic living expenses, and health insurance.

-University of Saskatchewan (Saskatoon, SK Canada): All applicants to a Computer Science graduate program are automatically considered for financial support.
+(Saskatoon, SK Canada): All applicants to a Computer Science graduate program are automatically considered for financial support.
 M.Sc. students are normally funded at the rate of $21,500/yr for the first two years of their program.
-Most students will be required to provide service hours to the department as a lab instructor or marker.
+Most students will be required to provide service hours to the department as lab instructors or markers.

-University of Toronto (Toronto, Canada): Offered a funding package to all of the full-time research-stream students.
+(Toronto, Canada): Offered a funding package to all of the full-time research-stream students.
 The package is composed of a research assistantship and teaching assistantships.
 This provides funding for the costs of living and for the cost of tuition.
-For the period of 17 months, domestic funding is $32,209 and international students funding is $52,209.
+For the period of 17 months, domestic funding is $32,209 and international student funding is $52,209.

 Would you like to receive the full list of more than 1000+ fully funded master’s and PhD programs?
 Get your copy of ProFellow’s FREE Directory of Fully Funded Graduate Programs and Full Funding Awards here!